nanos-world/docs/scripting/classes/Player.rst

   * -
     - Spawn
-    - Entity actor
+    - :ref:`Player` player
-    - Triggered when an Entity is Spawned/Created
+    - Triggered when Player connects to the server

   * -
     - Destroy
-    - Entity actor
+    - :ref:`Player` player
-    - Triggered when an Entity is Destroyed
+    - Triggered when Player disconnects from the server